Subscribe to updates

 Licensing Policy Considerations

-The report pack included a summary of the council's Statement of Licensing Policy, which sets out proposed standards of management and controls to promote each of the licensing objectives1.
-The policy includes considerations for different types of licensed premises, including pubs, bars, night clubs, late night hot food takeaways, premises licensed for off sales of alcohol, and restaurants and cafes licensed to sell alcohol for consumption on the premises.
+The council's Licensing Policy sets out policies that apply to different types of licensed premises, including matters to be considered for pubs, bars, night clubs, late-night hot food takeaways, premises licensed for off-sales of alcohol, and restaurants and cafes licensed to sell alcohol for consumption on the premises.

 1. The licensing objectives are the prevention of crime and disorder, public safety, the prevention of public nuisance, and the protection of children from harm.